 What does all of this mean for boards?
 Given the speed of change and the specter of disruptive events, directors lacking currency with market developments and emerging risks are not well positioned to participate in strategic discussions with CEOs who are trying to operate and grow the business in the digital age.
-Knowledgeable and prepared directors armed with a long-term view and informed by established metrics reported periodically to the board can contribute significant value to elevate the agility and preparedness of the organizations they serve.
+Knowledgeable and prepared directors armed with a long-term view and informed by established metrics reported periodically to the board can contribute significant value to elevate the agility and preparedness of the organisations they serve.
 Boardroom conversations should facilitate decisiveness in pivoting when unexpected events and large-scale business disruptions occur.
 Acting with intention at the speed of the market or upon the onset of disruptive events is vital in these volatile times.

 Given the speed of disruptive change reflected in the survey results, there are three key questions for boards to consider: